ethyca/fides/docs/fides/docs/guides/complex_fields.md

 # Annotate Complex Fields

-Fidesops can retrieve and mask data from complex objects and arrays in MongoDB, although this involves annotating your dataset files to let fidesops know about your complex data.
+Fides can retrieve and mask data from complex objects and arrays in MongoDB.
+This involves annotating your dataset files to let Fides know about your complex data.

 ## Declare an object field

-To declare an `object` field, you should define nested fields underneath that field.
-You can optionally add the `data_type: object` annotation, but the object type will be inferred by the presence of the nested fields.
+To declare an `object` field, define nested fields underneath that field.
 In the example below, `workplace_info` is an object field with two nested fields: `employer` and `position`.

 Data categories cannot be specified at the `object` level due to potential conflicts with nested fields.
 Instead, annotate the scalar fields within the object field.
-Here, the `workplace_info.position` field has `data_category` `user.job_title`.
+Here, the `workplace_info.position` field has `data_category: user.job_title`.

 ```yaml
 dataset: